Balinese Kshatriya

-Dewa Agung is believed to have been crossed over to Bali from Java many centuries ago, along with his half brother Arya Damar and six other Kshatriyas.
+Dewa Agung is believed to have crossed over to Bali from Java many centuries ago, along with his half-brother Arya Damar and six other Kshatriyas.
 However, only Dewa Agung retained his Kshatriya status, as the descendants of the other seven were degraded to the status of Vaishya.
-Most of the Kshatriyas belonging to the Dewa Agung clan are located in Badong, Tabanan, Mengui and Karangasem.
-However, in Badong, there is another Kshatriya clan named Gusti Pam'chuttan, who are descended from the Raja Ngurah Sakti Pamecutan.
-Kshatriyas are also found in Klungkung, Bangli and Gianyar.
+Most of the Kshatriyas belonging to the Dewa Agung clan are located in Badung, Tabanan, Mengwi and Karangasem.
+However, in Badung, there is another Kshatriya clan named Gusti Pam'chuttan, who are descended from the Raja Ngurah Sakti Pamecutan.
+Kshatriyas are also found in Klungkung, Bangli, and Gianyar.
 The Kshatriya clan which lived in Buleleng has now shifted their location to Badung.
-Other Kshatriya clans who live in Bali, such as Desak, Pradeva and Pungakan, are of questionable origin.
+Other Kshatriya clans who live in Bali, such as Desak, Pradeva, and Pungakan, are of questionable origin.

-The word Kshatriya, which is of Sanskrit origin, is pronounced as Satria in Balinese language.
+The word Kshatriya, which is of Sanskrit origin, is pronounced as Satria in the Balinese language.